Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 That’s an admirable goal worth embracing!

 Personal trainers didn’t always need to be formally educated.
-Prior to 2005, trainers could simply be exercise enthusiasts who worked at a gym and charged for consultations, private sessions, and services.
+Before 2005, trainers could simply be exercise enthusiasts who worked at a gym and charged for consultations, private sessions, and services.
 But this disorganized system endangered the safety of the public, as trainer education was varied and unregulated.

 In 2005, the International Health, Racquet, and Sports Club Association strongly encouraged gyms and health clubs to require their trainers to be formally educated and certified so clients would receive safe and regulated instruction.
 The recommendation was widely accepted and over fifteen accrediting bodies were formed, each supervising multiple certifying agencies.

-But what exactly is accreditation, and why is it important?
+But what exactly is accreditation, and why is NCCA accreditation important?
 Watch this video to learn more:

-There are a number of accrediting bodies, but one of the most prestigious is the National Commission for Certifying Agencies (NCCA).
+There are several accrediting bodies, but one of the most prestigious is the National Commission for Certifying Agencies (NCCA).
 NFPT has been reviewed and accredited by the NCCA since 2005.

 Because most gyms and health centers prefer personal trainers certified under the gold standard of the NCCA, most personal trainers seek certification through an NCCA-accredited program as it almost guarantees employment.